 Currently, SADeaf conducts our sign language classes online.
 Sign language is a visual language.
 As such, to obtain the best learning experience, students are strongly encouraged to use a laptop or desktop computer for classes.
 This ensure a clear view of the instructor and students on a larger screen.

 If you wish to have SgSL courses to be conducted at your school or company premises, please contact us for more information and queries.

-The SgSL course comprises of three levels:
+The SgSL course comprises of four levels: